By Japan specialist Laura

 Japan’s location between mainland Asia and the Pacific brings it dramatic contrasts in weather and distinct seasons.
-The Japanese are rightly proud of their seasons (as I discovered when I lived and worked in Japan for five years).
+The Japanese are rightly proud of their seasons (as I discovered when I lived in Japan off and on over the years).
 They make the most of each seasonal event, from picnicking under spring’s cherry blossom to soaking in snow-surrounded onsen in winter.

 With balmy, sunny summers and snow-clad winters, each season can give you a very different experience.
-It can also make it tricky to pick when to visit, but my highlights of each season below will help you decide.
+It can also make it tricky to pick when to visit, but I’ve included both highlights and lesser-known options for each season to help you decide.

 Spring in Japan

-The arrival of cherry blossom has been important to Japanese society for thousands of years, inspiring haiku poetry as early as 794 AD.
+The arrival of cherry blossom has been important to Japanese society for thousands of years, inspiring Japanese poetry from ancient time.
 Nobility, poets, artists and courtesans would gather to welcome spring under the blossoming trees.

 This practice of hanami (‘hana’ meaning flower and ‘mi’ to view) has become a national institution, with people taking every opportunity to picnic under the blossom.